About Us

 The works of the Sisters moved to Wisconsin, Pennsylvania, Massachusetts, Michigan, Minnesota, South Dakota, British Colombia and recently Syracuse, New York.

 The Sisters took over the historic Potts Mansion and estate in Chester County in 1948.
-For many years, they used it to provide housing and care for children with special needs.
+For many years, they used it to provide housing and care for hundreds children with special needs.
 Today, St Mary of Providence Center provides affordable housing to seniors capable of living independently, and provides facilities for retreats, group meetings and other family events.

 Our Location